mergeability/mergeable/docs/README.md

 version: 2
 mergeable:
   - when: {{event}}, {{event}} # can be one or more
+    name: 'name of recipe' # optional (but needed to create multiple checks)
     validate:
       # list of validators.
 Specify one or more.
       - do: {{validator}}